deanOfWalls/deanOfWalls/resume.md

 * Entry-level Full-Stack Developer with a diverse background in commercial driving, technical support, nursing, and game design, bringing a unique perspective to software development.
 * Proficient in multiple programming languages with a focus on Java and a strong foundation in object-oriented programming (OOP).
 * Eager to initiate my career in software development, ready to contribute effectively to projects by utilizing my coding, debugging, and team collaboration skills.
+* Effective communicator and collaborator with a proven track record in project coordination and management.

 ## Personal Projects